MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-center-of-excellence.md

 ### Key stakeholders

 IT leadership is the first and most obvious stakeholder.
-IT managers play an important part, but the support of the CIO and other executive-level IT leaders is needed during this process.
+IT managers play an important part, but implementing this model requires the support of the CIO and other executive-level IT leaders.

 Less obvious is the need for business stakeholders.
-Business agility and time-to-market are key motivations for CCoE formation.
+Business agility and time to market are primary motivations for forming a CCoE.
 As such, the key stakeholders have a vested interest in these areas.
 Examples of business stakeholders include line-of-business leaders, finance executives, operations executives, and business product owners.

 ### Support from business stakeholders

 Support from the business stakeholders can accelerate CCoE efforts.
 Much of the focus of CCoE efforts is centered around making long-term improvements to business agility and speed.
 Defining the effects of current operating models and the value of improvements is valuable as a guide and negotiation tool for the CCoE.
-We suggest establishing or clearly defining in documentation the following items for CCoE support:
+We suggest establishing or clearly defining in documentation the following items for raising support for a CCoE:

 - Expected business outcomes and goals.